-Our chapter sponsors a special award at the Colorado State Science & Engineering Fair, for projects in physical sciences and engineering.
-We award cash prizes to winning students and matching prizes to their teachers/sponsors.
-We hope these awards encourage students to continue their efforts and careers in science & engineering.
+For many years, the Rocky Mountain Chapter of AVS has sponsored special awards at the Colorado State Science & Engineering Fair.
+Our prizes are $100 for first place and $50 for second place, in both Senior and Junior Divisions, for projects in physical sciences and engineering.
+We award these prizes to each student and a matching amount to each winner’s teacher/sponsor.
+We hope these awards encourage students to pursue their interests in science & engineering.
 Year after year, the level of these students’ scientific understanding, their hard work, and above all, their curiosity and enthusiasm, are truly inspiring.
-(More information about the Colorado State Science & Engineering Fair can be found at www.csef.colostate.edu )

 This year’s judges:

 - Mary Ann Bjornsen – USDA / Center for Animal Health Information and Analysis

 If interested in helping out next year contact Grant Armstrong: [email protected]

 The national AVS has conducted a two-day in-service workshop on low-pressure experiments and modeling for middle and high school science teachers from the United States and Canada since 1990.
 Attendees are sponsored by regional Chapters of the Society with all expenses paid by the sponsoring Chapter.
 The workshop is accredited for Continuing Education Units by the University of Dayton and is aligned with the national science and mathematics standards.